LuckyMcBeast/mcullenm-dev-2/src/pages/simple.md

 <nav-bar size="btn-sm" />
 ```

-This implementation doesn't use templates, slots, or the shadow dom, but if you are interested you take take a look at [SitePage.js](../components/SitePage.js) or any of my other components on [Github](https://github.com/LuckyMcBeast/mcullenm-dev-2/tree/main/src/components).
+This particular implementation doesn't use templates, slots, or the shadow dom, but if you are interested, can you take take a look at [SitePage.js](../components/SitePage.js) or any of my other components on [Github](https://github.com/LuckyMcBeast/mcullenm-dev-2/tree/main/src/components).

 ### Building and bundling the site: Make, a Container, and a Shell Script
 There are tons of build tool for websites.
 Vite and Webpack immediately come to mind.
-I didn't really want to use these, primarily, because I wanted to establish my own build process using the tools that I know.
+I didn't really want to use these, primarily because I wanted to establish my own build process using the tools that I know well.

 #### make
 Enter [make](https://linux.die.net/man/1/make), a simple GNU utility that is often used to compile and install low-level programs.
-Without going into too much detail, to use `make` you create a Makefile with the instructions that should be performed based to "make" whatever it is that you are making.
+To use `make` you create a Makefile with the instructions that should be performed based to "make" whatever it is that you are making.
 My Makefile for this site looks like this:

 ```
 ENGINE?=podman